Drooping Leaves on Oxalis

 Heat stress

-Oxalis is more heat-sensitive than many houseplants; temperatures consistently above 80°F, especially combined with direct sun through glass, push the clover-like leaflets to transpire faster than the modest bulb-fed root system can keep pace with, so wilting shows up even in soil that's still adequately moist.
+Oxalis is more heat-sensitive than many houseplants; temperatures consistently above 80°F, especially combined with direct sun through glass, push the leaflets to transpire faster than the modest bulb-fed root system can keep pace with, so wilting shows up even in soil that's still adequately moist.

 Early-stage dormancy onset